uujx/typescript-learning/Notes.md

 import { Draggable } from '../model/drag-drop-interfaces.js'
 ```

-> Noted here, we are not using third party bundle tools such as *Webpack*.
+Noted here, we are not using third party bundle tools such as _Webpack_.
 We are using the ES6 modules which is supported by modern browsers.
 So **we rely on browsers to import our files so we can't omit the .js suffix**.

+> **Problem of ES6 modules**
+>
+> There is no bundling involved so we have a bunch of small js files, which means **a lot of HTTP requests**, slowing down our application.

+### Webpack

+> Webpack is a Bundling & Build tool

+Normal Setup:

+- A lot of js files and imports (many HTTP requests)
+- Unoptimized code (not as small as possible)
+- 'External' development server needed

+With Webpack:

+- Code bundles, less imports required
+- Optimized (minified) code, less code to download
+- More build steps can be added easily

+Here is the [project](./2-drag-and-drop/4-webpack-project/) equipped with webpack.

+---